 To work for Instacart, you need to be 21 years old (18 in some states) and have a reliable car.
 You also need to be able to lift 30 pounds with or without an accommodation.

 Instacart requires that you be eligible to work in the U.S. and have a recent smartphone (iPhone 5 or Android 5.0 or newer) as that is how much of your communication with Instacart will occur.

 With Instacart you can be a driver and a shopper, which means you’d drive to the store, shop for the items and then deliver them.

 Or you can simply be a driver, meaning you’d go to the store, pick up the groceries that someone else bought and packaged up, and bring them to the client.

 As a driver or driver/shopper for Instacart, you can work unlimited hours at your convenience.

 Shipt works similarly to Instacart with a few different parameters.
 With Shipt you have to be 18 years or older.
-You also have to be able to lift at least 25 pounds and you need to have a newer smartphone.
+You also have to be able to lift at least 25 pounds, and you need to have a newer smartphone.

 What Else Do I Need to Know About Being a Personal Grocery Shopper?

 There are a few other things you need to know before starting a personal grocery shopping side hustle.
-First, know that most companies require you to have up-to-date auto insurance and a decent driving record.
+First, most companies require you to have up-to-date auto insurance and a decent driving record.

 This means that you are responsible for keeping track of your income, your expenses, and for filing your taxes each year so that Uncle Sam can be sure you are paying taxes on what you make as an independent contractor.